 The Penn State PA Program will not prohibit students in the program from working.
 The program believes each student is the correct person to make personal decisions regarding his or her life outside the program.
 The program is cognizant that students have made a number of personal sacrifices to matriculate into a PA program and are aware of the challenges of succeeding in a PA program.
 To this end, the program respects the student's personal decision regarding work.
 The program generally does not have mandatory attendance policy for classes — we would like you to attend class because we feel the teachers will be excellent classroom facilitators and instructors, but we respect different learning styles and the student's decision on how to best assure their success.
 Each course will provide information regarding attendance policy, though student are required to attend all scheduled tests.
 Though the program does not prohibit outside employment during the pre-clinical or clinical training, we do not encourage working because of the demands and dedication required for PA training.
 Students attending clinical rotations will have a minimum of 40 hours a week at the clinical site, which may involve different shifts and weekends — which would make employment very difficult.
 Students are expected to conform to the schedule that individual preceptor makes, as preceptors will not alter the schedule to accommodate a student's work schedule.

 You’ll need 101 credits total to complete our program: 55 credits in the pre-clinical year and 46 credits in the clinical year, as described below.

 All courses in the curriculum are graded on a letter grade basis with the exception of the Advanced Cardiac Life Support Course, the Health Care Ethics Course, and the Evidence-Based Medicine Course in the pre-clinical curriculum.
 These are Pass/Fail courses.
-Course descriptions can be found in Penn State University's Graduate Bulletin.
+Course descriptions can be found in the Penn State Graduate Bulletin.

 Pre-Clinical Year: Summer